PedroHRPBS/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image5]

-Then I resized the image to have half of its original resolution (according to "Behavioral Cloning Cheatsheet" this was a good step to perform to reduce processing time) (model.py lines 39, 49 ,59):
+Then I resized the image to have half of its original resolution (according to "Behavioral Cloning Cheatsheet" this was a good step to perform to reduce processing time) (model.py lines 39, 49 ,59).
+This step aldo made me have to change drive.py to resize the images that were to be predicted (drive.py line 65):

 ![alt text][image6]